Watch Finishings and Decorative Techniques

 Enameling

-An opaque or semi-transparent colored glassy substance is applied to a metallic or other hard surfaces for ornamental purposes or as a protective coating.
-The transparent glass is turned into different colors using metal oxides and, when heated to 800° celsius, will melt and fuse with the surface below.
+An opaque or semi-transparent colored glassy substance is applied to a metallic or other hard surface for ornamental purposes or as a protective coating.
+The transparent glass is turned into different colors using metal oxides and, when heated to 800° Celsius, will melt and fuse with the surface below.
 There are different types of enameling techniques, such as Grand Feu, Cloisonné, and Champlevé.

 Engraving